mattrussi/gitlab-com-runbooks/docs/duo/code_suggestion_failover.md

 * Go to [Kibana](https://log.gprd.gitlab.net/app/home#/) Analytics -> Discover
 * select `pubsub-mlops-inf-gprod-*` as Data views from the top left
-* For code generation, search for `json.jsonPayload.message: "Returning prompt from the registry"`, and then we can find the provider that is currently in use:
+* For code generation, search for `json.jsonPayload.message: "Returning prompt from the registry"`:
   * You should see `json.jsonPayload.prompt_id: code_suggestions/generations/base` and `json.jsonPayload.prompt_version <version>`
     * And then you can find the template file in [this folder](https://gitlab.com/gitlab-org/modelops/applied-ml/code-suggestions/ai-assist/-/tree/main/ai_gateway/prompts/definitions/code_suggestions/generations/base?ref_type=heads)
     * For example, if the version is 2.0.1, then the template file is `ai-assist/ai_gateway/prompts/definitions/code_suggestions/generations/base/2.0.1.yml`
-    * And in this file we can find the model being used and the model provider, for example, here we are using `claude-3-5-sonnet@20241022` provided by `vertex_ai`
+    * And in this file we can find the current model and model provider, for example, here we are using `claude-3-5-sonnet@20241022` provided by `vertex_ai`
 ```
 model:
   name: claude-3-5-sonnet@20241022